AnemoneLabs/nymphemeral/docs/source/install/mixmaster.rst

 =========
 Mixmaster
 =========
-This article describes how to compile the new large-key version of *Mixmaster* on a *Debian Wheezy* system.
-If you already have it installed and configured, you can to :ref:`installed_mixmaster`.
+This section describes how to compile the new large-key version of *Mixmaster* on a *Debian Wheezy* system.
+If you already have **Mixmaster 3** installed and configured you can go to :ref:`installed_mixmaster`.
+If you are a `Whonix`_ user, you should go to :ref:`mixmaster-whonix`.

-Most of its content was taken from `this post`_ by the `Jeremy Bentham Remailer`_ Admin.
+Most of the content of this section was taken from `this post`_ by the `Jeremy Bentham Remailer`_ Admin.
 The instructions should be helpful for building *Mixmaster* on other flavors of linux as well.
 See :ref:`ubuntu-loader` for a change if using *Ubuntu*.

 Preliminaries
 -------------